Twizanex/twitter-clone-front-end/README.md

       C:\Users\OWNER\twitter-clone-front-end

-# Next go to your windows start button and locate were your Node.js command prompt file icon is and click on it to open a black screen so that we can start working on our project.
+Next go to your windows start button and locate where your Node.js command prompt file icon is and click on it to open a black screen so that we can start working on our project.

 Once the Node.Js command prompt is open on the screen, you will see the first line on the black screen like this:

      C:\Users\OWNER>

 Then if this is the default or starting point of file locations in your local developing computer, then you will need to type in this command inorder to get into your `twitter-clone-front-end` file.
 Use this command inrder to get into the file.

     cd twitter-clone-front-end